andreazignoli/pyoxynet/README.md

 Oxynet inference models work on data oversampled on a sec-by-sec basis.
 When dealing with breath-by-breath data, linear interpolation at 1 second is appropriate.
 When dealing with averaged 5-by-5 second data or 10-by-10 second data, cubic interpolation is more appropriate.
 Pyoxynet however, can implement a number of interpolation algorithm to process raw data as well as data already processed.

-In case there is no access to VCO2 data, a different solution has been implemented (although not validated) considering the following inputs:
+In case there is no access to VCO2 data, a different solution has been implemented (although validation has not been published) considering the following inputs:

 | VO2 | VE | PetO2 | Rf | VEVO2 |
 |-----|----|-------|----|-------|